Lashaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa/create-react-app1/README.md

-Go into the app.js and app.css files to see what I've done
+Go into the src/app.js and src/app.css files to see what I've done